afiorito/simple-raytracer/README.md

 ### Displaying the image

 Displaying the image is accomplished using the CImg library.
-In addition to displaying the image in a CImg window, the image is also saved to file at path `ass_3/src/resources`
+In addition to displaying the image in a CImg window, the image is also saved to file.

 ### Ray tracing